torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 If `COLLECTION` is given, the special value `"_"` (just an underscore) may be used to refer to the default collection.
 The name of the database (i.e. the directory name without the `.cblite2` extension) may also be used to refer to the default collection.

 If `SCOPE` is given, `COLLECTION` must also be present and must name a non-default collection.
 Alternatively, the scope name can be given as a prefix of the `COLLECTION` value, followed by a "`.`": e.g. `"COLLECTION":"fooscope.barcoll"`.

->**STATUS:** (January 2022) As Collections is still an unsupported feature, the use of the `SCOPE` property, or the `COLLECTION` property with values that don't name the default collection, is unsupported.
-It's recommended if you're generating JSON that you just leave out these properties.

 #### Example of `FROM`